dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T254: Blind questioning can lead to chaos and undermine structure.
+### T254: Blindly questioning all authority without context can lead to chaos.

 |Support|
 |---|